-Important Note: The function is used to optimize motor and control performance and this setting will be determined by

-GE and OEM engineers at the time of vehicle development.
+Important Note: This function is used to optimize motor and control performance and this setting will be determined by GE and OEM engineers at the time of vehicle development.
 This setting must not be changed by field personnel without the permission of the OEM.

-FUNCTION 3 ARMATURE CONTROLLED ACCELERATION IN HIGH SPEED MODE (Push 3)
+FUNCTION 3 ARMATURE CONTROLLED ACCELERATION (Push 3)

-This function allows for the adjustment of the rate of time it takes for the control to accelerate to 100% applied battery voltage to the motor on hard acceleration in high speed mode.
+This function allows for the adjustment of the rate of time it takes for the control to accelerate to 100% applied battery voltage to the motor on hard acceleration.

-Range Set Resolution Example: 0.1 to 25.5 seconds 1 to 255 0.1 seconds per set unit Setting of 20 = 2.0 seconds C/A = 2.2 seconds
+Range Set Resolution Example: 0.1 to 25.5 seconds 0 to 255 0.1 seconds per set unit Setting of 20 = 2.0 seconds